Table of Contents

 Furthermore there are specific clinical signs, which can give hints for certain characteristics of the skin or other illnesses.

 Here the skin is irritated with a blunt object (e.g. a spatula made of wood) and the reaction is evaluated.
-The resulting reddish weals normally disappear quite quickly.
-A red dermographism in contrast occurs after 15 seconds and is a sign of local vasodilatation, which leads to a significant redness.
-A reflective vasodilatation can produce a reflex erythema.
+The resulting reddish wheals normally disappear quite quickly.
+A red dermographism in contrast occurs after 15 seconds and is a sign of local vasodilatation (capillary dilatation), which leads to a significant redness in form of lines.
+A reflective vasodilatation (arterial dilatation) can produce a reflex erythema.
+This results in the formation linear wheals due to transudation of fluid.
+This is together known as triple response of Lewis.

 A dermographism with an urticarial origin can occur a few minutes after the red dermographism and possibly last for minutes.
-Because of a local release of histamine, it leads to swelling of the stretched patterns and itching.
+Because of a local release of histamine particularly by interaction of antigen with IgE, it leads to swelling of the stretched patterns and itching.

 The white dermographism (dermograhism albus), noticeable as a white stripe on the skin, is a sign of local vasoconstriction and is a hint for an atopic tendency, i.e. a tendency towards hypersensitive reactions like atopic dermatitis (neurodermatitis, atopic eczema).

 Also known as the phenomenon of the bloody rope, serves the Auspitz-phenomenon, the diagnostic of a psoriasis.
+It can be defined by appearance of small isolated bleeding points on the surface of the skin after the removal of scales of psoriatic papule or plaque.
 If you scratch the scales of a psoriasis plaque with a spatula made of wood, the inflammatory dermis will appear underneath.
 If you scratch the exact same spot again with a wooden spatula, the dermis will be opened and a punctual bleeding, coming from the blood vessels of the papillary top will occur.

 To examine the skin various, sometimes simple tools are used in the field of dermatology.
 Besides the wooden spatula (which e.g. is used for triggering a dermographism), a spatula made of glass, magnifying glass and a dermatoscope are used.
 Additionally, the Wood-light (UVA-light), sonography, and histological procedures are used during the diagnostic.